-In this project, general practices across Hampshire, the Isle of Wight and Thames Valley region will be randomly divided into two groups:
+In this project, general practices will be randomly divided into two groups:

-- 1. Practices offering enhanced asthma or wheeze check-ups to children prescribed 7 or more reliever inhalers in the past year (intervention practices). - 2.
+- 1. Practices offering enhanced asthma or wheeze check-ups to children prescribed 6 or more reliever inhalers in the past year (intervention practices). - 2.
 Practices providing usual care (control practices).

 After one year, we will compare the number of severe asthma/wheeze attacks in children from intervention and control practices.
-At the end of the project, children from control practices (who have used 7 or more blue reliever inhalers in a year) will be offered an enhanced asthma/wheeze check-up.
+At the end of the project, children from control practices (who have used 6 or more blue reliever inhalers in a year) will be offered an enhanced asthma/wheeze check-up.
 This will be exactly the same as the one offered to children from intervention practices.
 If your child takes part in the project, you will not be told which group their practice is in.